evoth/blog/README.md

     - Posts page should link/preview series, tags, concepts?, projects?
     - All should be paginated if necessary
     - Placeholders if not much content
+    - Better navigation
+        - Back to previous page
+            - E.g., link back to all tags on tag term page
+        - Breadcrumb?
 - Just use parentheses plus dot (). instead of index if it makes it easier to read
 - Add keywords to front matter just 'cause
 - Add svg icon names to front matter for placeholder generation